-The cloud does easily enable use of new technologies and services as it is programmable and API driven.
+The cloud does easily enable the use of new technologies and services as it is programmable and API driven.
 But it differs from a DC in both size and complexity in that it uses entirely different technologies.
 This why specific Cloud Security Posture Management should be a priority for any business operating primarily in the cloud.

 Common Cloud Security Mistakes